Asian markets extend Wall St rally after US data and ahead of Fed

 Asian investors were in a buoyant mood at the beginning of the week.

-Tokyo piled on two percent after eight days of losses, while Hong Kong, Sydney, Seoul, Singapore, Taipei and Manila were also up.
+Tokyo piled on more than two percent after eight days of losses, while Hong Kong gained more than one percent.

+Sydney, Seoul, Singapore and Taipei were also up, while Shanghai was flat.

 The Bank of Japan is also lined up to make an announcement Wednesday amid speculation it will hike rates again, having done so in March for the first time in 17 years as it shifts away from its ultra-loose policy.